marmotteio/marmotteio/TROUBLESHOOTING.md

 # Troubleshooting Guide

-This guide provides solutions for common issues that you may encounter when using Supervise.
-If your issue isn't covered here, please check the [GitHub Issues](https://github.com/your-repo/supervise/issues) or contact our [support team](mailto:hello@marmotte.io) if you're a paying customer.
+This guide provides solutions for common issues that you may encounter when using Marmotte.
+If your issue isn't covered here, please check the [GitHub Issues](https://github.com/marmotteio/marmotteio/issues) or contact our [support team](mailto:hello@marmotte.io) if you're a paying customer.

 ## Table of Contents